-Based on these valid but contrary positions, it is difficult to identify a transformation of an urban area.
-It is the aim of this paper to outline a research project that studies the transformation of a city and proposes a methodological approach.
-"Urban design" is relatively a new field developed during the 1950s that covers complex relationships between the settlements and the settlers and that includes an enormous amount of information to analyze.
-Several parties and stakeholders are involved with different interests.
-Urban planners, designers and researchers look at the same information with different intentions.
-One of the main responsibilities of the urban planners is to provide the public with efficient, professional planning services in support of the short- and long-range development of the physical and spatial environment.
-Urban designers approach to the urban environment from the architectural perspective and unlike planners they are more interested in designing and less concerned with policy making.
-Urban researchers, including architectural historians, study urban areas to trace certain architectural or related information either to support their hypotheses or to develop new arguments.
+More often than not, the same information may be evaluated differently by urban planners, designers, and researchers depending on their point of view.
+One of the main responsibilities of the urban planners is to provide the public with efficient, professional planning services in support of the short- and longrange development of the physical and spatial environment.
+Urban designers approach the urban environment from the architectural perspective and unlike planners they are more interested in designing and less concerned with policy making.
+Urban researchers study urban areas to trace certain architectural or related information either to support their hypotheses or to develop new arguments.

 Each one of these groups, however, incorporates a wide diversity of information in their analyses results and solutions.
 Footprints of the buildings (in both digital and traditional form), maps, printed reports, aerial and eye-level photographs, images, and conversations remembered may all aid in envisioning and forming a sense of the urban area.
-However, all of this work cannot be done efficiently and timely by relying on traditional non-digital and nonvisual information.
+However, all of this work cannot be done efficiently and timely by relying on traditional non-digital and non-visual information.
 Understanding complex information is greatly increased if the information is visual.